jarofghosts/ziggy/README.md

 ### `notice(target, text)`
 send a notice to a nick or channel

+### `invite(nick, channel)`
+send a channel invitation to nick
+`channel` does not have to exist, but if it does, only users in the `channel` are allowed to invite other users.
+If the channel mode i is set, only channel operators may invite other users.

 ### `update(userObject)`
 update user properties for users in object, same format as `users` in the startup.